Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 This whole area is very quiet, very rural, very Greek, very wild, and very unspoiled.

 Manikia has two taverns and a café in the village square.
 These also sell honey, olive oil, wine, olives, and baklava.
-Makrichori has one tavern, while Vrisi is the “biggest” of the bunch, with one tavern and two small shops where you can find some basics.
-There’s also an ATM in Vrisi.
+Makrichori has one tavern, while Vrisi is the “biggest” of the bunch, with one tavern and two small shops where you can make some basic provisions.

-There are two bakeries in Konistres and two butcher’s shops.
-There’s a supermarket at the entrance (Kretikos) with some veggies and fruits, lots of cheese varieties, and all the basics.
+There are three bakeries in Konistres and two butcher’s shops.
+There’s a larger supermarket at the entrance (Kritikos) with groceries, lots of cheese varieties, and pretty much all the basic supplies you may need.

 You will find a small climbing shop in Konistres that sells homemade souvenirs, soaps, creams, and colorful handmade climbing clothes.
-When it comes to climbing gear, the offer is rather limited, but it can be a real life-saver if you’re missing something.
+When it comes to climbing gear, the offer is limited but it can be a real life-saver if you’re missing something.
+That said, we did end up buying a climbing rope from there.

 Konistres farmer's market

-For a bigger supermarket (also Kretikos but with a larger supply), head to Chania, near Avlonari.
+For a bigger supermarket (also Kritikos but with more supply), head to Chania, near Avlonari.
 There’s also a traditional bakery on the main street in Chania that we love, Avalona Women’s Cooperative, with both sweet and savory delicacies.

 There are several supermarkets and a variety of shops in Kymi, one of the bigger towns in the area.

-Aliveri is the biggest town in the area, about 35 minutes from Vrisi, with a Lidl store and plenty of other shops for whatever necessities you may have.
+Aliveri is the biggest town, about 35 minutes from Vrisi, with a Lidl store and plenty of other shops for whatever necessities you may have.

-There’s no gas station in Manikia.
+There’s no gas station in Manikia or Vrisi.
 The nearest gas station is in Monodrio, 11 km from Manikia and 3.5 km from Vrisi.
 There are more towards Aliveri and Kymi.

-For drinking water, there are several fresh water springs near Manikia and in Makrichori.
+For drinking water, there are several fresh water springs in Vrisi, Manikia, and Makrichori.

 Where and what to eat

 Climbing in Greece, and even more so in Manikia, is an immersive experience.
-The adodable villages in the area may be small and quiet, but they do have at least one family-owned tavern that offers more than just a meal.
-The owners have a way of making you feel welcomed, while the dishes always have that home-cooked fragrance.
+The adorable villages may be small and quiet, but they do have at least one family-owned tavern that offers more than just a filling meal.
+The owners have a way of making you feel welcomed, while their dishes always have that home-cooked fragrance.

-Καφέ-Οινοπαντωπολείο “Η ΑΓΑΠΗ” in Manikia, right in the square, is the place to go for Greek coffee and delicious, homemade baklava.
-Family- owned, with a very authentic Greek vibe, this is more of a café where you can grab some meze (appetizers), have a beer in the evening, and maybe even meet some local climbers.
-Oh, and the grandma there has the best honey I’ve tasted so far.
+In Manikia, Kafé-Oinopantopoleío “I Agapi” means “The Love” and it has a very fitting name.
+Right in the square, it’s the place to go for Greek coffee and delicious, homemade baklava.
+Family- owned, with a very authentic Greek vibe, this is a café where you can grab some meze (appetizers), have a beer in the evening, and maybe even meet some local climbers.
+You can also buy local honey and olives from here.

-Across the square, Καφέ-οινοπαντοπωλείο “Η ΠΛΑΤΕΙΑ” in Manikia serves traditional Greek dishes, as well as meze and coffee.
-They also sell olive oil.
+Also in the square in Manikia, Kafé-oinopantopoleío “I Plateia” (“The Square”) serves traditional Greek dishes, as well as meze and coffee.
+They also sell olive oil and local wine.

-Το κουτούκι του Βλάχου is a barbecue restaurant in Manikia that serves traditional homemade dishes with fresh, local ingredients.
+Next to the square in Manikia, To koutoúki tou Vláchou (“The Vlach’s little corner”) is a barbecue restaurant that serves traditional homemade dishes with fresh, local ingredients.

-Πατρίδος Γεύσεις is a traditional Greek tavern in Makrichori that serves traditional Evian dishes.
+Patrídos Géfseis (“Homeland Flavors”) is a traditional Greek tavern in Makrichori with yet another fitting name, as it serves traditional Evian dishes.
 The owners, husband and wife, are incredibly welcoming and eager to help, and their desserts are to die for.

 Septem craft beer Evia Greece

-Septem Microbrewery, on the way to Chania, is where I would go to stock up on craft beer.
+I soon became a regular customer of Septem Microbrewery.
+On the way to Chania, this microbrewery is where I’d stock up on craft beer.
 Pick your favorite beers from the menu and take a peek inside the factory while you wait for your “order.”
 They have a different beer for each day of the week, plus a few other varieties, as well as barley wine.

 There’s a car with fresh fish driving around Konistres and the neighboring villages on most days; they usually have different types of fish each day.
 There’s also a car driving around selling meat, and another one that’s a mobile bakery.